-On September 3rd, the new S-Bahn lost property office near the Warschauer Straße stop opened its doors on Rudolfstraße 1-8, 10245 Berlin.
+The S-Bahn lost property office is near the Warschauer Straße station, at Rudolfstraße 1-8, 10245 Berlin.
 This is where you go to drop off, find or pick up lost items.

 S-Bahn and BVG under one roof

-With 400 square metres of warehouse space, the new location has plenty of room to give lost property a new, temporary home – and now, it’s your single point of call for both S-Bahn and BVG enquiries.
+With 400 square metres of warehouse space, the location has plenty of room to give lost property a new, temporary home – and now, it’s your single point of call for both S-Bahn and BVG enquiries.
 So, if you’re not sure which public transport authority might be responsible for your missing item, you can start at the S-Bahn desk … and then continue your search at the nearby BVG counter if your first query wasn’t successful.
-The two companies‘ new, joint lost property office was opened by Peter Buchner, Chairman of the S-Bahn Berlin Board, and BVG CEO Dr. Sigrid Nikutta.

 How can I report my loss?

 - Simply use our new online lost property search (for items lost up to 4 weeks ago)